Skip to content

 Import database snapshots

-If you have a DB snapshots of Intake24, you can use CLI to import to the database server.
+Once you have DB snapshots of Intake24, you can use CLI to import to the database server.

 PostgreSQL